Chocotto Sister: Characters

-A mature woman whom Choko first encounters in the public bath where Kakeru lives and works.
-She is a woman of firm convictions about the proper way to behave in a public bath, among other things.
-Although she has a similar appearance to "Santa" they are not the same person.
-In the manga it is Kakeru's grandmother who taught her about bath etiquette.
+Midori is a mature woman whom Choko first encountered in the public bath where Kakeru lives and works.
+She is a woman of firm convictions about the proper way to behave in a public bath.

 Media

 Manga

 Written by Gō Zappa and illustrated by Sakura Takeuchi, Chocotto Sister was serialized in Hakusensha's seinen manga magazine Young Animal from 2003 to 2007.
 Hakusensha collected its chapters in eight tankōbon volumes, released from 19 December 2003 to 27 April 2007.